 |ACT Score||Competitiveness||Admission Chances|

 |25 and Above||Good||>61%|

 |Less than 16||Low||<24%|

 You will need exceptionally good grades to get into University of La Verne.
 The average high school GPA of the admitted freshman class at University of La Verne was 3.78 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #13 in California for highest average GPA.
 Even with a competitive GPA, admission to La Verne will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |3.50 to 3.75||20%||Avg +|